oxsecurity/megalinter/docs/descriptors/python_pylint.md

                         continuous integration scripts.
     --from-stdin        Interpret the stdin as a python script, whose filename needs to be passed as the module_or_package argument.
+    --recursive=<yn>    Discover python modules and packages in the file system subtree. [current: no]
     --py-version=<py_version>
                         Minimum Python version to use for version dependent checks.
 Will default to the version used to run